ChineseWhyKnees/COM5013-CW1-NHS-Triage-Simulation-22326622/README.md

 * **Integer test** - Verifies that the system can store very large numbers without corruption.
-This test creates a node containing a value much larger than a 64-bit integer (using 1**100), and ensures the value is retrived intact.
+This test creates a node containing a value much larger than a 64-bit integer (using 1**100), and ensures the value is retrieved intact.

 These tests can be run from within the program via the diagnostics menu (option 4).